Italian football coaches seek suspension of Israel World Cup ties

 The Azzurri also played Israel in Udine last October in a Nations League match that saw protests before and during the game and intense security measures, including snipers on the roof of the stadium.

-Since then, the situation has continued to deteriorate with the Palestinian death toll from the 22-month war passing 62,000 earlier this month.
+Since then, the situation has continued to deteriorate, with the Palestinian death toll from the 22-month war passing 62,000 earlier this month.

 “The world is in flames.
 Many people like the Palestinians are suffering,” AIAC vice president Francesco Perondi said.
 “Indifference is unacceptable.”